groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 For GroupVine 4 School accounts, click [here](https://www.trivy.email/topics?sv=g4s).

+On the left side of the page, make sure your Service is set to view the documentation appropriate for your account.

+<span id="v20-upgrade-FAQ-basics-whatmigrated"></span>
+### What was migrated?
+The migration of your account included the following:
+* Membership information
+* Account settings
+* Email settings
+* Final emails from 7/29/19 to the present

 <span id="v20-upgrade-FAQ-basics-webaddrupgrade"></span>
 ### Account web address gets an upgrade

-Your GroupVine20 web address has been upgraded to http://*myacount*.groupvine.com, which takes you to your Email Feed.
+Your GroupVine20 web address has been upgraded to http://*myacount*.groupvine.com which will take anyone to your account Email Feed.

 <span id="v20-upgrade-FAQ-basics-feed"></span>
 ### Your Email Feed, Your new home page

-Your email feed, http://*myacount*.groupvine.com, which is also your home page, lists your emails published to your recipients.
-The public can get to your feed, but the contents of the feed can be made private or specific emails can be made public in a private Email Feed or specific emails can be made priate in a public Email Feed.
+Your email feed, http://*myacount*.groupvine.com, which is also your home page, lists emails published to your recipients.
+Visitors can get to your feed, but the contents of the feed can be made public or private, or you could have specific emails made public in a private Email Feed or specific emails made private in a public Email Feed.

-Non-members view your Email Feed as a Visitor with the option to subscribe to your emails.
+Non-members will view your Email Feed as a Visitor with the option to subscribe to your emails and can only view public emails.

 Customize your Email Feed by setting your [color theme and logo](/3-send/4-sendSettings.md?[LINK-QARGS-DOC]#gv-2members-4sendsettings-theme-colors) and adding an account description on the <img src="/docimages/transparent-gear-icon.png" height="22">**Site Customizations** page.